secretGeek/csvz/README.md

 Contributors definitely includes people who raise issues. **Raising issues is the quickest way to contribute.** Also look for issues marked `good first issue` or `help wanted`

+A community forum for discussion/ideas for implementors and tool builders is much needed, following [issue #14](https://github.com/secretGeek/csvz/issues/14) to find where the community will be built.

 ## License